Frequently Asked Questions

 All dogs who come into contact with other dogs must have their Kennel Cough vaccination - this is therefore all day care dogs.
 Fortunately, the majority of kennel cough cases are not serious and pass after a few weeks, but it is very contagious.
 It’s not just kennels that your dog can get kennel cough from, your dog can get it from a just coming into contact with another pooch.
 Please note: kennel cough is not given as standard (unlike boosters/puppy jabs).
 It is usually a quick squirt up the nose as apposed to an injection.
 Please ensure your dog has had this before its first day.

 Most female dogs come into season before they are 1 - depending on their size and breed.
 If you spot signs that your dog may be coming into season, it is very important that you notify us immediately.
-Your little lady will be unable to attend day care for the duration of her heat and potentially a week or so after she has stopped showing signs as male dogs can still be overly friendly during this stage.
+Your little lady will be unable to attend day care for the duration of her season and potentially a week or so after she has stopped showing signs as male dogs can still be overly friendly during this stage.
 We will be in constant contact with you so we can get her back to her friends as quickly and safely as possible.

 After her season, it is important to call your vet to book your dog in to be spayed.
 In female dogs, the timing of her spay is important so please do call your vet for advice on her spay.

 Yes, we are licensed with East Riding of Yorkshire Council and fully comply with Defra's Animal Welfare: Dog Day Care regulations.
-We will have achieved the highest rating and will always strive to provide the very best facilities and care for our puppers!

 We need to meet your dog before it can attend day care and therefore require owners to book a free meet & greet!
 Click here to fill in the day care form and book in your meet and greet online.
 Please note: if you can't see any available meet & greet slots, please email us to check availability and we'll confirm if we're full or not.